egovernments/egov-web-app/web/rainmaker/packages/citizen/README.md

     1) Resource Level
         The main bundle is split into module level bundles which loads the resource only when requrired.
         Ensures caching of smaller bundles by the browser.
         Resource Level Code Splitting requires the create-react-app to be ejected.

     2) Dynamic imports
         This is Promise based import of files.

 + Minimizing Wasteful Renders
    The lifecycle method componentShouldUpdate hook can be used to prevent unecessary renders or PureComponents can be

 ## Proposed Folder Structure

   + src
     + actions - Framework Actions
     + components - Atomic Level Components such as TextField, TextLabel, SelectField
     + constants
     + containers - The components can be wrapped in a container component which implements the business logic.
     + hocs - Higer Order Components
     + middlewares - A middleware to redux actions
     + reducers
     + specs - Contains all the Specs files.
     + store - redux store
     + styles

+## Releases v1.1

+### PT
+#### Enhancements
++ Allow special characters and validations in the Property Tax form
++ In the calculation detail card, put declaration as a tick box rather than a pop-up
++ While calculating Interest include the day of the payment
++ Property details will be the same as in the latest assessment for the current year
++ In receipt - Under the owner information section include father/husband's name

+##### Features
++ In case of flats, floor no. should be captured. as part of property details at the unit level
++ Calculation screens with relevant charge slab and calculation logic details for users